marwahfaraj/Arabic-twittes-sentiment-analysis/README.md

 # visualization
 ## The data status: Balance data
 ![](image/balance_data.png)

-The arabic people use the word ‘God’ a lot in their conversation and as shown the most common word is ‘God’.
+The arabic people use the word ‘God’ a lot in their conversation and as shown the most common word is ‘God’
 ![](image/postive_top_words.png)

-For the same reason the most common word in the negative tweets is ‘God’.
+For the same reason the most common word in the negative tweets is ‘God’
 ![](image/negative_top_words.png)